youssefsadquy/Study-Scheduler/WeeklyLog.md

 : What did we learn? - The group finalised and updated our Use Case descriptions while also adding necessary methods to our class diagram

 ### :white_check_mark: Week 11
-- Kalam Hakim: Filled out the last self assessment sheet and further developed use case descriptions.
+- Kalam Hakim: Further developed use case descriptions.
 - Somma Lord-Michael: Updated use case descriptions and completed gammar checks.
 - Jaysinh Maher: Done further proof reading to ensure legibility.
 - Youssef Sadquy: Finished grammar checks and proof reading.
 - Jan W Makrweicz: Updated use case descriptions for final submission.
+- James Carr: Completed Self Assessment sheet

 :What did we learn?- Our group understood the importance of proof reading to ensure that there are no grammar/spelling mistakes.
 We learnt how to work in a time effective manner to meet deadlines while not compromising the quality of the work.